Adroiti/docs-for-code-review-tools/ESLint/vue/component-name-in-template-casing.md

-Pattern: component name in template casing
+Pattern: Inconsistent casing for component name in template

 Issue: -